taikatta/Milestone2-DailyNASA/README.md

 ## Testing

+I used [W3C Validator](https://validator.w3.org/) to check the markup validity of Web documents in HTML and CSS.
+Highlighted errors:
+* I used the same `id` in two different places

 #### Release notes

 I use `<input type="date">` and it works fine to bring up a date picker in Chrome and Firefox.
 However, Desktop Safati does not support the date input.